danielrosehill/Claude-Slash-Commands/commands/public/filesystem-mgmt/organise-repos.md

 The thematic subfolders may already exist or you may need to create it.
 You can determine whether a folder is a repostiry or an organisation folder if you are unsure by inspecting its contents and seeing whether it contains a .git (etc).

 Try to strike a balance when organising: we don't want so many organisation folders that they're overly specific and we end up with as many folders as there are repositories.
 Avoid being overly granular.
 But achieve a reasonable level of topic clustering.

+If you identify that a number of repos do not fit  cleanly into any one of the existing topics (or those you create) you can create a misc folder to hold them.